capsule-corp-ternoa/ternoa-proposals/TIPs/tip-103-Delegation.md

 ## Constraints
  - User must be owner of an NFT to set its delegatee.
- - NFT mus be free to set its delegatee.
+ - NFT must be free to set its delegatee.

 ## Additional Info